PrincetonUniversity/pppl_thomson_analysis/tutorials/tutorial_polychromator.md

     sFit, teFit, dsFit, dteFit, chi2, _, _, _ = \
         sf.fitSpectrum(sigOK, sigValsPk, dSigValsPk, s0, te0, spec_te, spec, dspec, verbose=True)

-Note that these synthetic signals fit perfectly to the Thomson spectrum and will not contain non-ideal features such as contributions from scattered laser light that would need to be corrected for in experimental data.
 The initial guess `s0` for the scaling factor may need to be adjusted depending on the amplitudes of the transmissivity curves and of the input signals themselves.
 Note that the input arguments `spec_te`, `spec`, and `dspec` were